 What is an APK File?

-Why Would I Want to Install an APK File?
+Why would I want to install an APK File?

-First, download the APK file to an easy-to-find location in a folder or on your desktop.
-Before installing anything on your phone, you'll need to properly enable your phone by going to Menu > Settings > Security > check "Unknown Sources" to allow your phone to install apps from sources other than the Google Play Store.
-You should also download an app like ES File Explorer so you can easily find the app you transfered from your computer to your Android.
+Firstly, you must find an APK file you want.
+Search online for an APK file and download it to an easy-to-find location on your computer (like your desktop).
+Before you can install it on your phone you will need to make sure that third-party apps are allowed on your device.
+Go to Menu > Settings > Security > and check Unknown Sources to allow your phone to install apps from sources other than the Google Play Store.
+If you like, you can also download an app like ES File Explorer (click the link below) so you can easily find files on your Android device.ES File Explorer File Manager